 In the Bible, God spoke to Joshua and gave him a rather extraordinary plan: surround the city with your soldiers at the call of a ram's horn - do this for 6 days (blowing horns around the town).
 On the 7th day - blow the horns again but this time, everyone shout at the same time as well, and the walls will crumble.

 Joshua was a bit conflicted by this - does he trust God with this weird plan, or does he trust himself?
 He's a pretty good military leader - and he'll lose his command if God's plan doesn't work out.
-So he decides to stick with God and boom - and the walls came down.
+So he decides to stick with God and boom -

 This is one interesting scene.
 The dialog is plastic and 2-dimensional and Norton's character is neither pathetic - nor is he seemingly real.
 The whole thing is just... not realistic at all.